Overview of Node Configuration Files#

 - akka: Manages Akka settings for the actor system.

-- scorex: Handles settings related to Scorex framework.
+- scorex: Handles settings related to the Scorex framework.

 - critical-dispatcher: Manages settings for critical dispatchers.